How to Use Public Transport in Lisbon: The Ultimate Guide

 Thus far you can see how using public transport in Lisbon is not too difficult, but there is more.

-Originating from Martim Moniz, the iconic Tram 28 serves as a living testament to Lisbon’s rich heritage in public transportation.
+Originating from Martim Moniz, the iconic Tram 28 is a living testament to Lisbon’s rich public transportation heritage.

 Although Lisbon’s early 19th-century tramway system has largely evolved, giving way to advancements like the metro, a cherished collection of six trams, three funiculars, and a historic lift remain operational.
 These treasures primarily navigate the city’s charming, hilly terrains, untouched by the metro’s reach.